 The linearity of the sensor shall be checked according to the recommendation of the measurement system manufacturer.
-It shall not show residuals larger than [5 per cent or $\pm X$ Nm, whichever is greater] at any point of the operational range above zero.
-The measurement system may be compensated for temperature influence if the sensor temperature is measured.
-The temperature dependency of the [compensated] system shall be less or equal to [0.01 Nm / K].
-The measurement system shall be calibrated according to ISO 17025 within the last 12 month of usage.
+It shall not show residuals larger than 2 per cent of full-scale or ± 5 Nm, whichever is greater at any point of the operational range above zero.
+The measurement system shall be compensated for temperature influence according to the manufacturer specifications.
+The reference calibration sensor shall be calibrated according to ISO 17025 within the last 12 month of usage.